rizdaprasetya/mt-alt-doc/en/home.md

 ![snap illustration](/asset/image/home/home-illustration-webapp-snap.png)<br>

 #### Payment for Web/App
-Enable your website and app to securely accept payment from your customer in a few simple steps.
+Enable your website and app to securely accept payments (subscriptions, instalments, and more)from your customers in a few simple steps.

 - [Built-in Interface (Snap)](/en/snap/overview.md)
 - [Custom Interface (Core API)](/en/core-api/overview.md)